-The Verification of Payee is a major part of the Instant Payment Regulation.
+The Verification of Payee is a major part of the PSD3 (Payment Service Directive 3), specifically of the Instant Payment Regulation.
 Its goal: fight fraud in the EU by checking the bank account number matches the recipient’s account’s name.
 While it is a first step towards reducing fraud, it isn’t enough to fully protect your business.
-Read on to learn what VoP is exactly and what type of fraud it protects your business from.
+More details – and insights on how to go beyond VoP – in this article.

 What is Verification of Payee?